Here's how it all got started...

 The fair is also famous for its agricultural displays and events.
 Such events include the Black and White Holstein Show, first held in 1959 and expanded to become the South Central District Show in 1962.
 Due to the large number of dairy cattle and livestock exhibited at our fair, market animals are shown at the beginning of fair week while breeding animals are shown at the end of the week.
 Our fair has placed great emphasis on youth exhibitors since this group is the future of any fair.
 The 4-H and FFA groups have continually participated in showing and judging both livestock and dairy.

 Hundreds of community-minded individuals have worked to make the Shippensburg Community Fair the largest bi-county fair in Pennsylvania.
 Our fair is run completely by volunteers.
-Frank Lerew served as president of the fair for its first 50 years.
+Frank Lerew served as the founder and president of the fair for its first 50 years.
 Mr. Lerew passed away in November 2016, but his legacy and memory live on in the Fair.
 Following Frank's death, Richard Wyrick serveed as president for 10 years and served on the Fair Board for more than 50 years.
 Richard passed away in December 2017, and the board elected Jeff Craig as president.
 Jeff and his father Wayne have had a long history with the organization serving on various committees and officer positions.
 The Shippensburg Community Fair is always held the last full week in July.
 Over the years we have experienced a tremendous growth in attendance.

 Through the work and dedication of our generous volunteers, the Shippensburg Community Fair has become the highlight of the summer in the Shippensburg area; an event which all local citizens and businesses can be proud of.
 We are busy year-round planning for the next fair and we thank the Shippensburg community for all the years of continued support!